a25/ml-cracker/index.md

 ## Expectation Maximization algorithm

-You can use the [editor on GitHub](https://github.com/a25/ml-explained.github.io/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-### Markdown

 In clustering problem, we can have hard clustering or soft clustering.
 Hard clustering assigns each point to distinct cluster.
 Soft clustering can have same point assigned to more than one cluster.
 Gaussian mixture model is one of the soft clustering algorithms.
 It identifies dataset points distribution in terms of different gaussian models.
 Now, question comes, given data points, how one can find from which distribution those data points came?